 In addition to the above, you must meet at least one of the following criteria:

-Applications for the Queen Mary Futures programme have now closed.
+Applications for the Queen Mary Futures programme are now closed.

-Students who participate in the Queen Mary Futures programme are expected to attend for the duration of the 4-week programme in February/March 2022, and to complete the online careers module.
+Students who participate in the Queen Mary Futures programme are expected to attend for the duration of the 4-week programme in November 2022, and to complete the online careers module.

-Attendance at a celebration event in Spring 2022 is strongly encouraged, but optional.
+Attendance at a celebration event in Summer 2023 is strongly encouraged, but optional.